broadinstitute/DLBCL_Nat_Med_April_2018/README.md

 To run the module, first CD into the 'consensus_clustering' directory and build the docker container using the Dockerfile there:

 cd consensus_clustering
-docker build . -t consensus_clustering
+docker build . -t dlbcl_consensus_clustering

 Then run the provided wrapper script in the docker container using the following command: